Procedure for Defended Hearings

 It is a defence that the defendant was mentally ill at the time of the alleged offence.
 However, the result of a successful defence on this ground is that the defendant is detained in a mental hospital ‘during the governor’s pleasure’.
 Because of the serious consequences, mental illness is rarely raised as a defence, and only in the most grave cases such as murder.
 Expert medical evidence is necessary to establish this defence.

-A person may be entitled to use force to defend themself or another person or even their property from attack by someone else.
-In defence of property, the force used must be reasonable, an issue of fact for the court to determine.
-Raising a defence of self-defence for murder, it must be established that the defendant was assaulted with such force as to cause him/her to think they might be killed or suffer grievous bodily harm.
-However, in defence, for assault, it is what the accused believed upon reasonable grounds was necessary in self-defence.
+A person may be entitled to use force to defend themselves or another person or even their property from attack by someone else.
+The force used must be reasonable in all the circumstances.
+It is an issue of fact for the court to determine.

-In some cases of assault and sexual assault, it is a defence that the complainant consented to the alleged assault.
+In some cases of assault it is a defence that the complainant consented to the alleged assault.

 Necessity may be raised as a defence where the act of the defendant was necessary to avert serious danger, and the action taken was in proportion to the danger which the defendant was trying to avert.
 The defence of necessity is approached by courts with considerable caution.